CyberAgoge/Threat-Modelling-DevSecOps-Project/README.md

 4 Scenarios were run covering: (1) AI Generated External phishing email utilising admin credentials, (2) Attack against Machine Processes and the data lake, (3) SQL Injection attack and (4) Insider attack taking Quant algorithms.

 ## Methodology
-All scenarios were run against the cyber attack killchain, utilising the Mitre Att&ack methods and STRIDE for control gap assessments.
+All scenarios were run against the cyber attack killchain, utilising the Mitre Att&ack framework and STRIDE for control gap assessments.
 Culminating in identified risks.

 ## Conclusion
 A total of 4 high risks and 3 medium risks were found during the threat modelling workshop.